 The Brady and Anne Deaton Institute for University Leadership in International Development supports and develops interdisciplinary research and applied programs focused on the food security and socioeconomic needs around the world with the aim of eliminating extreme poverty.
 The institute utilizes the strength of the University of Missouri’s global relationships and exceptional Extension abilities.
-The institute is currently funded primarily by the University of Missouri and is actively pursuing potential sources of diverse financial support from foundations, private corporations and other donors.

 - Nearly one billion people currently live in extreme poverty – which is defined by the United Nations as individuals living on $1.25 or less/day.

 - By 2050 the world will host 9 billion people.

 - We have a limited land base and fragile resource balance.

 - Raise awareness of the challenge, and focus needed research on, science and technology that contribute to the improvement of food security, alleviation of extreme poverty, and the related issues of health, malnutrition, and environmental sustainability.

 - Test a new approach to higher education leadership in development: Propose an innovative institution-wide “charge” to all disciplines and Extension to make a full press effort to design integrated intervention strategies aimed at reducing the incidence of poverty, utilizing measurable objectives and evaluations conducted over a 5-year period.